Jyotirmoyp/cv/index.md

 ## Academic Achievements

-• __Institute Gold Medal__ for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025
+• __Institute gold medal__ for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025

 • Obtained __highest grade in PhD course work__ (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year

 • Obtained __second highest marks in Postgraduate__ batch (82.25%) at Department of Geological sciences, Jadavpur University, 2013- 2015 academic year

-• Obtained __Third highest marks in Undergraduate__ Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013
+• Obtained __third highest marks in Undergraduate__ Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013

 • __Gold medalist__ for securing highest marks in undergraduate 1 st and 2 nd year (2010 - 2012), Jadavpur University